-Zipaquira has a central square, with old buildings and a (non-salt) cathedral in the Spanish colonial style.
+Zipaquira has a central square, with old buildings and a (regular/non-salt) cathedral in the Spanish colonial style.
 In the nearby Abra Valley were found some of the most ancient human remains in South America, dating to around 12,500 years old.

 Sunday Services at Zipaquira Salt Cathedral